• Skip to primary navigation

 Lets Talk About Pie Dough

-The key to getting great pie dough is keeping all of the ingredients as cold as possible.
+The key to getting great pie dough is keeping all of the ingredients as cold as possible, because this helps the crust maintain its structure while baking.
 I like to refrigerate my flour and dry ingredients, use ice water, and cube my butter to then throw it back into the refrigerator.
 Using a marble rolling pin and rolling your dough out on a cold surface also helps.
 Marble is a naturally cold stone so it help to keep the dough cold while you’re rolling it out.
-If you don’t have a marble rolling pin, you can always use a regular rolling pin or a bottle of unopened wine.
+If you don’t have a marble rolling pin, you can always use a regular rolling pin or a bottle of unopened wine, but be careful it doesn’t open.

 A slice of apple pie on a round white dessert plate, in front of a bowl of granny smith and honeycrisp apples, and whole apple pie with a piece cut out and some cinnamon sticks.